SECQUOIA/SECQUOIA.github.io/teaching.md

 		<header class="major">
 			<h2>Overview</h2>
 		</header>
-		<p>  Fueled by my passion for mentoring and teaching, I have consistently sought out instruction opportunities throughout my professional career.
-These oppurtunities have helped me developed my teaching philosophy. </p>
+		<p> Teaching is arguably the avenue through which professors have the most influence and impact on society; it is the primary medium to train and mentor the next generation of engineers to tackle the grand engineering challenges of the 21<sup>st</sup> century such as climate change, sustainable energy production, sufficient food supply, and better engineered medicines.
+Fueled by my passion for mentoring and teaching, I have consistently sought out instruction opportunities throughout my professional career.</p>
 	</div>
 </section>